Gas Line Installation: Cost, Safety Requirements & What to Know

 Adding a gas appliance, whether it's a new stove, dryer, water heater, or backup generator, almost always involves gas line work that goes well beyond a simple plug-in.
 The costs, codes, and safety requirements can catch homeowners off guard if they're not prepared.
 This 2026 guide walks you through everything you need to know about gas line installation, from what you'll pay per linear foot to who is legally allowed to do the work.

 Understanding these details upfront can help you avoid costly surprises, ensure your project passes inspection, and keep your household safe.
-Whether you're comparing natural gas vs. propane or simply trying to find a reputable contractor near you, you'll find the answers here.
+Whether you're comparing natural gas vs. propane or simply trying to find a reputable contractor near you, you'll find the answers you need to plan a safe, code-compliant project.

 Key Pinch Points

-• Permits and licensed professionals are required in virtually all US states
+• Permits and licensed professionals are required in nearly all US states

 Get matched with companies for your specific needs